lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 layer, or put the weights of all layers into one pool and prune globally.
 In the LTH paper[^lth], the authors use local pruning for LeNet and Conv-2/4/6, while they use global pruning for the deeper models: Resnet-18 and VGG-19.
-The idea is that within deeper models, some layers' weights might be more important to keep[^trf2].
+The idea is that within deeper models, the weights of some layers might be more important to keep[^trf2].
+On the other side, you need to be careful with global pruning because it can, in principle, prune a whole layer which renders your model untrainable.

 #### late resetting vs learning rate warm-up